Kennygunderman/SunDownShowdown/README.md

 Restocks all chests in the arena forcefully.

 #### /showdown mob add <mob type>
-Adds a mob spawn point for the type of mob that was specified. currently, the available types are `pillager` & `ravager`.
+Adds a mob spawn point at the location that the player is looking at.
+Currently, the available mob types to spawn are `pillager` & `ravager`.

 #### /showdown mob remove all
 Removes all defined mob spawn locations from the arena.